-Residing in Nashville, the town nicknamed 'Music City', a town rife with history and music culture, Lydia Manuel continues to hone her craft, writing, creating and performing alongside her musical heroes.
+Residing in Nashville, the town nicknamed 'Music City', a town rife with history and music culture, Lydia Manuel continues to hone her craft, writing, creating and performing alongside many of her musical heroes.
 Despite the siren's call to music at a young age, it was only once Manuel moved to Nashville, that she came out of the songwriting closet, and began writing in earnest.